 22 – Villages in the Region

-The villages in the region can remind you the historic period, as most of the villages here are characteristic and lead natural life.
+The villages in the region can remind you of the historic period, as most of the villages here are characteristic and lead a natural life.
 As part of the decoration, women in the Aegean region attach freshly grown flowers on their headscarves.
 Their glowing eyes and unique dressing style are distinct and appealing.

 23 – The Hospitality of Turkey

 While trekking through the villages located in the region, you will feel that nobody lives in the area.
 After walking a few steps, you may find a person standing in the balcony.
-They are very warm people and you should not be surprised if you they ask you to come over for some food and drink.
+They are very warm people and you should not be surprised if you ask you to come over for some food and drink.

 24 – Ancient Wall Paintings of Neolithic Age